Annual Meeting & Co-op Board

 View the 2019 Annual Report here, as printed in May's issue of Ohio Cooperative Living magazine.

-Midwest Electric is governed by a 9-member board of trustees, comprised of co-op members just like you.
+Midwest Electric is governed by an 8-member board of trustees, comprised of co-op members just like you.
 Any member residing in a district up for election (listed below) may become a candidate by obtaining a petition form from the co-op’s office, and obtaining at least fifteen (15) valid signatures of members who reside within that district.

 The Board meets monthly to review the financial and operating performance of your cooperative.
 They review reports from the manager/CEO and department managers and provide general direction for management decisions.